Fair Tax Plan, Its Pros, Cons and Effect

 Gale also points out that the tax rate would likely need to be raised even higher.
 With no IRS to determine wages, states would also need to abolish their income tax.
 This lost state revenue would require an additional 10 percent sales tax to replace it.

 Another 5 percent would need to be added to recoup revenue from those who have figured out how to avoid the sales tax.
 For example, many people would declare more purchases as business expenses, which wouldn't be taxed.

-These three adjustments estimate the sales tax at 45 percent.
-If Americans successfully protested including food and healthcare in the tax, the effective rate could skyrocket to 67 percent.
+These three adjustments push the sales tax at 45 percent.
+Many Americans would protest having such a high tax on essentials such as food and health care.
+If these weren't taxed, then the effective rate could skyrocket to 67 percent.

 Gale's calculations show that the Fair Tax would cause taxes to rise for 90 percent of all households.
 Only those in the highest 10 percent of incomes would get a tax cut.
 Those in the top 1 percent would receive an average tax cut of over $75,000.

 If the Fair Tax Plan was adjusted so households are classified by consumption level, then those in the bottom two-thirds of the distribution would pay less, while those in the top third would pay more.
 But those at the very top would still pay much less, again receiving a tax cut of about $75,000.

 Without being able to closely examine the calculations and assumptions of each study, it is difficult to determine how the Fair Tax would affect the economy.
 If the Fair Tax Act is ever passed, implementation would need to be slow and consistently evaluated.